ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 To run Grafana we will use the same approach as with Prometheus.

-1. We download and run the image from Docker-hub
+We download and run the image from Docker-hub.
 ```
 docker run -d -p 3000:3000 grafana/grafana
 ```

-2. Now we can access the Grafana UI from localhost:3000, where enter "admin" as login and password.
+Now we can access the Grafana UI from `localhost:3000`, where enter "admin" as login and password.
 <div style="text-align: center;">
   <img alt="Grafana UI" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/grafana-ui.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-3. After we arrive at the landing page, we need to set up a data source for Grafana.
-Navigate to Configuration > Data Sources, add a Prometheus data source and configure it like the example below:
+After we arrive at the landing page, we need to set up a data source for Grafana.
+Navigate to Configuration > Data Sources, add a Prometheus data source and configure it like the example below.

 <div style="text-align: center;">
   <img alt="Grafana data source" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/grafana-datasource.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

-If you want to create your own monitoring dashboard with your own custom panels then I can only advise you to go through some [tutorials](https://grafana.com/tutorials/) on the Grafana website, as there are a lot of quick ones.
+If you want to create your own monitoring dashboard with your own custom panels then I can only advise you to go through some [tutorials](https://grafana.com/tutorials/){:target="_blank" rel="noopener noreferrer"} on the Grafana website, as this is a very broad and specific topic to cover in this one blogpost.

-For this example I used one of the premade dashboards which you can find on the [Grafana Dashboards](https://grafana.com/grafana/dashboards) page.
+For this example I used one of the premade dashboards which you can find on the [Grafana Dashboards](https://grafana.com/grafana/dashboards){:target="_blank" rel="noopener noreferrer"} page.

-4. The dashboard I used to monitor our application is the JVM Micrometer dashboard with import id: 4701.
+The dashboard I used to monitor our application is the JVM Micrometer dashboard with import id: 4701.

 <div style="text-align: center;">
   <img alt="Grafana data source" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/grafana-import.PNG" width="650" height="auto" target="_blank" class="image fit">
 </div>

-5. Give your dashboard a custom name and select the prometheus data source we configured in step 3.
+Give your dashboard a custom name and select the prometheus data source we configured in step 3.

 After this is successfully imported, we now have an operational dashboard which monitors our spring boot application.

-There is a section which covers:
-- Input/Output

 <div style="text-align: center;">
   <img alt="Grafana data source" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/grafana-dash.png" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 # Conclusions

+After reading this blogpost I hope you can see that using Prometheus as a data aggregator in a distributed system is not really all that hard.
+It has a lot of client libraries which integrate seamlessly with our infrastructure, services and applications.

+Using Grafana on top of his to visualize our data, feels like a breeze when we use pre-existing dashboards to quickly get things up and running.